mahoho/cordova-apple-pay-google-pay/README.md

 ```
 cordova plugin add cordova-plugin-apple-pay-google-pay
 ```
+For Android, register and fill all required forms at https://pay.google.com/business/console.

-iOS requiers ApplePay capability and a merchat configured in your Xcode.
-Merchant can be obtained from https://developer.apple.com/account/resources/identifiers/list/merchant.
-Do it manually or via config.xml:
+For iOS, you have to have valid developer account with merchant set up and  ApplePay capability and a merchat id configured in your Xcode project.
+Merchant id can be obtained from https://developer.apple.com/account/resources/identifiers/list/merchant.
+Do configuration manually or via config.xml:

 ```
 <platform name="ios">